bbatsov/legacy-octopress-blog/source/_posts/2013-06-27-the-elements-of-style-in-ruby-number-2-favor-sprintf-format-over-string-number-percent.markdown

 Personally, I dislike such inconsistencies a lot.

 * It's not always clear what `%` means without additional context.
-Take a loot at this short snippet:
+Take a look at this short snippet:

 ``` ruby
 # a and b are variables